code-orange-dev/code-orange-dev/README.md

 - **Privacy tools** — CoinJoin, PayJoin, Tor integration
 - **Off-grid living** — Bitcoin self-sovereignty beyond the grid

-Delivered in **English, Mandarin, Thai, Vietnamese, Indonesian, and Malay** — making technical Bitcoin education accessible across the entire region.
+Delivered in **English and Indonesian** — making technical Bitcoin education accessible across the entire region.

-### 🏠 Community Hubs
+### Community Hubs

 Bitcoin education scales through community, not curriculum alone.
-We are building the physical and social infrastructure for a Southeast Asian Bitcoin developer network — targeting **10 Bitcoin Houses across the region by end of 2026**.
+We are building the physical and social infrastructure for a Southeast Asian Bitcoin developer network — targeting to inspire **10 more Bitcoin Houses across the region by end of 2027**.

-Our flagship hub, [Bitcoin House Bali](https://coinfinity.co/en/blog/bitcoin-house-bali-indonesia), is a converted Bitcoin mining container in Canggu that serves as a community hub and education centre — hosting workshops, co-working, hackathons, and daily Bitcoin education sessions.
+Our flagship hub, [Code Orange Dev School](https://share.google/9iYLl91uSPGKN9fps), is a converted structure of Bitcoin mining containers in Canggu (Part of Awan Connection) that serves as a community hub and education centre — hosting workshops, co-working, and technical Bitcoin education sessions.
 We are replicating this model to launch community-led hubs across Thailand, Vietnam, Indonesia, Malaysia, Korea, and beyond.

-This distributed model is deliberate: a Bitcoin community that exists in one place, in one language, is fragile.
-A network of self-sustaining hubs is censorship-resistant by design.

-### 🚀 Talent Scouting & Developer Pipeline
+### Talent Scouting & Developer Pipeline

-Code Orange is not just a classroom — it is a launchpad into the global Bitcoin open-source ecosystem.
+Code Orange is not just a community — it is a pipeline into the global Bitcoin open-source developer ecosystem.
 We identify exceptional graduates and actively guide them toward:

 - Fellowship and education programs at **[Chaincode Labs](https://chaincode.com/)**, **[base58](https://base58.school/)**, **[₿Trust/Qala](https://www.btrust.tech/)**, and **[Vinteum](https://vinteum.org/)**
 - First contributions to **Bitcoin Core**, **Lightning**, **Fedimint**, **BDK**, **rust-bitcoin**, **rust-payjoin**, and related projects
 - Grant applications to **[OpenSats](https://opensats.org/)**, **[HRF](https://hrf.org/program/financial-freedom/bitcoin-development-fund/)**, and **[Brink](https://brink.dev/)**
 - Active participation in the global Bitcoin developer community: mailing lists, IRC, pull request review processes

-### 👩‍🏫 Train-the-Trainer
+### Train-the-Trainer

 We headhunt and empower technical community leaders at Bitcoin hubs across Asia to independently run Code Orange workshops.
 Monthly train-the-trainer sessions maintain curriculum quality and ensure our educational model scales without centralising.
 This program creates **local gig-economy jobs for Bitcoin educators** — building a self-replicating education network across the region.

-### 📦 Sovereign Bitcoiner Packs

-We send physical starter kits to community hub leaders across Southeast Asia: T-shirts, [SeedSigners](https://seedsigner.com/), stickers, and workshop guides — everything a local leader needs to run their first Bitcoin workshop.
-We seed the community; the community scales itself.

-### 💸 Local Bitcoin Payments
+### Local Bitcoin Payments

 We equip communities with practical Bitcoin payment infrastructure for everyday use: [Fedi](https://www.fedi.xyz/) federated mints, [Koral](https://koral.com/), and [PlebQR](https://www.plebqr.in/) — giving everyday users across Asia access to real, sovereign, private Bitcoin payments.
 Bitcoin Indonesia's own Fedimint federation is [estimated at 10,000-20,000 members](https://www.fedi.xyz/blog/community-spotlight-bitcoin-indonesia).

 ---

-## 📊 Goals
+## Goals

 | Goal | Target |
 |------|--------|